Rithingithub/SpotWise/README.md

 ### start docker and setup db

-<p> We use postgresql for database and supabase for authentication </p>
+<p> We use postgreSQL for database and supertokens for authentication </p>
 <p> Run this first </p>

 ```